CITY OF MARSALA

-The charm of the city is added by numerous tiny wine shops, shops with local products and restaurants with several tables on the sidewalk. at the same time, the city is not flooded by tourists.
+The charm of the city is added by numerous tiny wine shops, shops with local products and restaurants with several tables on the sidewalk.
+At the same time, the city is not full of tourists.

-it is difficult to say whether Marsala is more recognizable as a city or as a wine that originates from this area. anyway, being in Marsala, it’s worth visiting one of the local vineyards and tasting the regional wine (below there are exaples of some local vineyards).
+It is difficult to say whether Marsala is more recognizable as a city or as a wine that originates from this area.
+Anyway, being in Marsala, it’s worth visiting one of the local vineyards and tasting the regional wine (below there are examples of some local cellars).

-marsala is a reinforced, mainly sweet and white wine produced primarily from grapes grillo, catarratto, inzolia and damaschino. the wine is strengthened by the addition of wine spirit, which is why the alcohol content is 17% and more. marsala is traditionally served as an aperitif, dessert wine and with dried fruits, cookies, desserts with cream and with strong cheeses.
+Marsala is a reinforced, mainly sweet and white wine produced primarily from grapes grillo, catarratto, inzolia and damaschino.
+Because of the addition of wine spirit, alcohol content is 17% and more.
+Marsala is traditionally served as an aperitif, dessert wine and with dried fruits, cookies, desserts with cream and with strong cheeses.

 travel time: 20 min.